 Please could you tell me if the committee has determined yet a weighting that could apply to W2 members who had a blood sample taken?

 I apologize, I have not stated the urgency of my request.
 I am currently in the middle of a week's leave from work to work on my Masters project - the first draft of which must be submitted in 2 weeks.
 I am unable to do the linear regression with the current weighting svyset b_psu [pweight=indbdub_xw], strata(b_strata)as I get missing values for F and P values.
 Please help me with a correct weighting,

-#6 Updated by Peter Lynn over 4 years ago
+#6 Updated by Peter Lynn almost 5 years ago